 File Description

 This is a description of the currently open file that may be used to give additional information about the file.
-If a specific value was not enetered the .qcc file name will be save into this area.
+If a specific value was not entered the .qcc file name will be save into this area.

 Subgroup Size